 Remedies.
 If an Event of Default occurs, the City, in addition to any remedies available under applicable law, subject to the dispute resolution procedures specified in Section XVIII, may do any one or more of the following:

 The City may elect to terminate this Agreement upon sixty (60) days’ written notice to Lessee.
+IF happens in the winter, this is BAD.
+Can we add a condition for the temp. of 50 degrees?

 Whether or not this Agreement has been terminated, the City may re-enter and repossess the Premises and may either in its own name, as agent for Lessee if this Agreement has not been terminated, or for its own behalf if this Agreement has been terminated, relet all or any part of the Premises; provided that City shall not be required to accept any tenant proposed by Lessee, or observe any instruction given by Lessee about such reletting.
 No such re-entry or taking possession of the Premises shall be construed as an election on the City’s part to terminate this Agreement unless written notice of such election by the City is given to Lessee.
 Notwithstanding any such reletting without termination, the City may at any time thereafter elect to terminate this Agreement for any previous breach or default.